lmullen/lincolnmullen.com/content/courses/data.2020/index.md

 Preparation and participation are expected as a matter of course in a graduate class.
 Complete all readings and submit all assignments before class.
 If the readings include sample code or questions at the end, work through them as part of doing the readings.
 Final grades will be calculated using the typical percentage-based grading scale (A = 93–100, A- = 90–92, B+ = 88–89, B = 83–87, B- = 80–82, ...
 F = 0–59).

-**Worksheets and weekly assignments (20%).** Many classes will have an assignment due before class begins.
+**Worksheets and weekly assignments (25%).** Many classes will have an assignment due before class begins.
 Some will require you to do library research; others will be practice data analysis worksheets.
 Some of the questions on the worksheets will be easy; most will be difficult; some you may find nearly impossible.
 The aim is to *practice*.
 We will go over the worksheets in class each week.
 If you attempt a problem and can't solve it, you should still turn in whatever work you did on it.
 Students who complete all the easy and moderately difficult questions, attempt the very difficult questions, and ask for help as needed will do just fine.
 These assignments will graded by completion.

 **Analysis assignments (3 × 15% = 45%).** You will do three analysis assignments, each demonstrating a specific skill in data analysis.
 For these assignments you will be given a historical dataset and asked some interpretative questions.
 You will prepare an [RMarkdown document](http://rmarkdown.rstudio.com/) containing prose, code, and tables or visualizations to answer the historical questions and, as necessary, explain your methods.
 You will be given a starter GitHub repository that you can fork with the data and questions.

-**Research paper (35%).** You will write a research paper suitable for a presentation at a disciplinary or digital humanities conference.
+**Research paper (30%).** You will write a research paper suitable for a presentation at a disciplinary or digital humanities conference.
 This paper should advance a historical argumentation on the basis computational historical methods, though you can and should use more traditional historical methods as necessary.
 The body of the paper should be about 2,000 words in length.
 It should include notes in Chicago format like any other work of history.
 The paper should include embedded visualizations or tables as appropriate.
 Each table and figure must have a caption written in complete sentences.
-The paper should be attractively presented on your website using the [Radix RMarkdown format](https://rstudio.github.io/radix/).
+The paper should be attractively presented on your website using the [TODO Radix RMarkdown format](https://rstudio.github.io/radix/).
 Explain your methods as needed, but write in a way which would be understandable and compelling to any historian working in your field.
 The paper should be accompanied by a GitHub repository containing your data and code in a reproducible analysis.
 Ideally this paper could be presented at a conference, and it could serve as a trial for computational work you might do in a larger research project.
 As a model, see the most recent [CFP](http://crdh.rrchnm.org/cfp/) for *Current Research in Digital History*.
 Due Monday, May 13 at 5pm.

 # Schedule

-### Week 1 (January 28): The web
+### Week 1 (January 28): Introduction

+Read:

+- Frederick W. Gibbs, "[New Forms of History: Critiquing Data and Its Representations](http://tah.oah.org/february-2016/new-forms-of-history-critiquing-data-and-its-representations/)," *The American Historian* (February 2016).
+- Taylor Arnold and Lauren Tilton, "New Data: The Role of Statistics in DH," in *Debates in DH 2019*, ed.
+Matthew K. Gold and Lauren F. Klein (University of Minnesota Press, forthcoming 2019).
+- Find one example of a digital history project that uses visualization and be prepared with the URL and a three-minute explanation of why you find it interesting and insightful.

+TODO In-class: What are computational humanities.
+Discussion of models.
+Introduction to R and RStudio.

 Do your level best to get these set up before the first day of class:

 - Join the class [Slack group](https://mason-dh-grad.slack.com/signup).
-- Get your own domain and web hosting, at [Reclaim Hosting](https://reclaimhosting.com/shared-hosting/) if you don't have it already.
+- Get a [GitHub](https://github.com/) account and post it to the Slack group.
+(E.g., I am `lmullen` and this is [my GitHub profile](https://github.com/lmullen).)
 - Install [R](https://cran.rstudio.com/), a programming language for data analysis.
 - Install [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), an environment for using R.
+- Install [Homebrew](https://brew.sh) (only if you use macOS).

+These are mostly optional, but it would be helpful to have them.

 - Install [Visual Studio Code](https://code.visualstudio.com), a general-purpose text editor for developers.
 - Install [Cyberduck](https://cyberduck.io), an FTP client.
-- Get a [GitHub](https://github.com/) account and post it to the Slack group.
-(E.g., I am `lmullen` and this is [my GitHub profile](https://github.com/lmullen).)
 - Install [Git](https://help.github.com/articles/set-up-git/) (more [detailed guide](https://happygitwithr.com/install-git.html)).
-- Install [Homebrew](https://brew.sh) (only if you use macOS).
-- Install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (only if you use Windows).

-Read:

-- Alan Jacobs, "[Tending the Digital Commons: A Small Ethics toward the Future](https://iasc-culture.org/THR/THR_article_2018_Spring_Jacobs.php)," *Hedgehog Review* 20, no. 1 (2018).
-- Arguing with Digital History working group, "[Digital History and Argument](https://rrchnm.org/argument-white-paper/)," white paper, Roy Rosenzweig Center for History and New Media (November 13, 2017).

 ### Week 2 (February 4): Data from history and historians